 The battery can’t see the specification information.
 Maybe the battery information is on the back, which we can’t see.
 We use AIDA64 to detect that its capacity is 51Wh.

 On the left side of the battery, there is an HDD slot that can be installed with a 2.5-inch hard drive or 2.5-inch SATA SSD.
-However, MSI does not reserve an HDD caddy, so if you want to add an SSD, you need to purchase one.
+However, MSI does not reserve an HDD caddy, so you need to purchase one if you want to add an SSD.

 This is Kingston 512GB M.2 SSD and supports NVMe protocol.